banzaicloud/koperator/docs/ssl.md

 kubectl get secret example-producer-secret -o jsonpath="{['data']['tls\.key']}" | base64 -d > tls.key
 ```

-If you wanted to create a consumer for the topic you could then apply the following:
+If you wanted to create a consumer for the topic you could then run this command:

 ```bash
 cat << EOF | kubectl apply -n kafka -f -